luisgongod/ESD_Modular/model_14/README.md

 ## Description

-Thid module is based on the schematics of the EuroPi, the main differences are:
+This module is based on the schematics of the EuroPi, the main differences are:

 - 7 extra Analogue inputs thanks to a multiplexer
 - Larger 128x64 Oled display